The following Q&A session was held between Market Dojo and Brian McAndrews, Chief Store Development Officer at Grocery Outlet.

 The procurement piece itself is a very focused specialised discipline that requires full attention and data management around putting out an RFP, gathering the bids, negotiating the bids, creating the competition to optimise pricing.

-What benefits have you seen so far from using Market Dojo & how did those compare to your expectations?
+What benefits have you seen so far from using Sourcing Dojo & how did those compare to your expectations?

 I have found the platform intuitive, easy to use.
 We were up and running very quickly with minimal training.
 And the vendors that we were negotiating with and distributing information out to had the same experience.
 They were able to participate in the activities without a steep learning curve, relative to how to engage with the technology.

-What kind of categories have you applied Market Dojo to and can you give any summary on the results you’ve seen?
+What kind of categories have you applied Sourcing Dojo to and can you give any summary on the results you’ve seen?

 One of the initial tests was on a generator installation package for our stores.
 We were experiencing limited preventive blackouts from our utility providers in California as they upgraded overall power grid engineering.
 We went to market, not only on the acquisition of the equipment, but also the engineering designs and the installations themselves.
 Across the board we found that we were able to obtain very advantageous pricing and a lot more flexibility in which vendors we were leveraging.
 The results of that, from a price standpoint, fell in line with expectations, yet the flexibility exceeded expectations.